 Effective May 15, 2022

-The following terms and conditions constitute an agreement (Agreement) between you and Evolve Bank & Trust governing the use of your Palolo account.
+The following terms and conditions constitute an agreement (Agreement) between you and Solid Financial Technologies, Inc governing the use of your Palolo account.
 (Palolo Account).
 This Agreement also refers to and includes other disclosures we may provide to you, which are incorporated by reference.
 As used in this Agreement, Customer, you and your mean the owner of the Palolo Account, any person responsible for paying back all amounts you owe us under this Agreement, and any other person you may authorize to use and access your Palolo Account (Authorized User).
-The terms we, us, our, Bank and Evolve mean Evolve Bank & Trust.
-By opening or continuing to use a Palolo Account, you agree to this Agreement.
+The terms we, us, our, and Bank mean Solid Financial Technologies, Inc. By opening or continuing to use a Palolo Account, you agree to this Agreement.
 Please keep a copy of this Agreement for your records.

 PLEASE READ THIS AGREEMENT CAREFULLY, AS IT CONTAINS AN ARBITRATION AGREEMENT IN SECTION V.C.23 AND OTHER IMPORTANT INFORMATION REGARDING YOUR LEGAL RIGHTS, REMEDIES, AND OBLIGATIONS.
 UNLESS YOU ACT PROMPTLY TO REJECT THE ARBITRATION AGREEMENT, IT REQUIRES THAT YOU SUBMIT CLAIMS YOU HAVE AGAINST US TO BINDING AND FINAL ARBITRATION, AND FURTHER (1) YOU WILL ONLY BE PERMITTED TO PURSUE CLAIMS AGAINST US ON AN INDIVIDUAL BASIS, NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY CLASS OR REPRESENTATIVE ACTION OR PROCEEDING, AND (2) YOU WILL ONLY BE PERMITTED TO SEEK RELIEF (INCLUDING MONETARY, INJUNCTIVE, AND DECLARATORY RELIEF) ON AN INDIVIDUAL BASIS.
 IMPORTANTLY, THE ARBITRATION AGREEMENT INCLUDES OPT OUT PROVISIONS.